berndporr/ecg-detectors/README.md

 http://researchdata.gla.ac.uk/716/

 which has sample precision R peak data, raw ECGs and video footage from the sessions.

-## Heartrate variability API

-`hrv.py` is an API which calculates all your favourite HRV parameters.
+We just use the precise R peak data.

 ## ECG viewing